Gorilla Trekking, the Big 5, and Conservation on the best Rwanda safari

 - Your gorilla trek starts early the next morning.
 Under the supervision of park rangers, you’ll be guided to a troop of gorillas.
 Once sighted, you’ll have the opportunity to spend an hour observing these fascinating primates up close

-- The following morning, you’ll have an option to go for a second gorilla trek, or a trek to see the golden monkeys that make their home in the park
+- The following morning, you’ll have the option to go for a second gorilla trek, or a trek to see the golden monkeys that make their home in the park

 - Spend your last afternoon exploring Kigali, including the Genocide Memorial, an open-air market, an art gallery, or a curio shop, or at a coffee masterclass and tasting